 A certified PEO (CPEO) is a professional employer organization (PEO) that routinely passes strict audits and is certified by the IRS.
 CPEOs must maintain tax compliance, rigorous financial standards, and routine background checks to maintain their certification.

-The ground work for CPEOs came in late 2014, when the Small Business Efficiency Act (SBEA) became law and provided federal recognition of PEO services.
-The SBEA required the IRS to create a voluntary certification program for PEOs, a major first for the industry.
+In 2014, the Small Business Efficiency Act (SBEA) became law and provided federal recognition of PEO services.
+The SBEA required the IRS to create a voluntary certification program for PEOs—a major first for the industry.

-Then, On June 1, 2017, the IRS designated around 35 PEO companies as Certified Professional Employer Organizations (CPEO), the first group to ever be certified.
+Then, on June 1, 2017, the IRS designated around 35 PEO companies as certified professional employer organizations (CPEO), the first group to ever be certified.
 Since then, roughly 25 more PEOs have been added and recognized by the IRS.
-Which means, as of today, just 6% of U.S. PEOs have received the CPEO designation.

 - Meet IRS-set expectations around tax status, background, experience, location, and annual financial audits.